When it comes to Italian comfort food, you might immediately think of pasta.

 Keep the pan over medium heat to encourage the starches to release slowly.

-Add 1/2 cup of cheese at the very end of the cooking process as this helps amp up the creaminess of the dish, and can add a salty, umami flavor.
+Add 1/2 cup of cheese (such as Parmesan cheese) at the very end of the cooking process as this helps amp up the creaminess of the dish, and can add a salty, umami flavor.

 Lastly, season the risotto to taste with adding toppings.
 Such as torn basil, parsley, cilantro, lemon zest and goat cheese.